-Whenever you read about genius branding or brand storytelling, you always hear about titans like Apple and Nike.
+There’s no denying that sharing your brand story is tremendously beneficial to your brand.
+In fact, it’s pretty much crucial if you want to compete in a crowded marketplace.
+But whenever you read about the best brand storytelling, it’s usually praising titans like Apple or Nike.
 While these brands are certainly talented, it can be a little disheartening to compare yourself to them—especially if what your brand does or sells isn’t exactly glamorous.
-How do you tell a compelling brand story if you’re not an innovative tech company or producer of elite athletic gear?
-Don’t get discouraged.

 1) Warby Parker